n8nhackers/n8n-nodes-google-sheets-trigger/README.md

 # Compatibility
 Tested with node 0.197.1.
-You need a n8n version with polling enabled.
+You need an n8n version with polling enabled.

 # Usage

 With this node, you will be able to recover new rows added to any sheet.

-Basically, define your Google sheets node as usual (credentials, spreadsheet id, range, raw data) and choose your pollTime
+Define your Google sheets node as usual (credentials, spreadsheet id, range, raw data) and choose your poll time

 ![Poll time selector](images/polltimes.png)

-If you want the sample sheet, access to the spreadsheet at https://docs.google.com/spreadsheets/d/1UzzxzEy6N-B_A3bWGEm-iDa0fM1n7v2JNb2a7q8y_To/edit?usp=sharing and copy to your Google Drive.
+If you want the sample sheet, access the spreadsheet at https://docs.google.com/spreadsheets/d/1UzzxzEy6N-B_A3bWGEm-iDa0fM1n7v2JNb2a7q8y_To/edit?usp=sharing and copy it to your Google Drive.

 Google sheet contains a list of numbered rows: